instaclustr/cassandra-ttl-remover/README.md

 This tool is implemented for Cassandra version 2.2.

 #### Prerequisite

-1. Add `noTTL` folder into a src/java/org/apache/cassandra/ folder.
+1. Download source code of Cassandra 2.2 using followng command:

+`git clone -b cassandra-2.2 git://git.apache.org/cassandra.git`

+2. Link `noTTL` folder into the `src/java/org/apache/cassandra/` folder of cassandra using following command:

+`ln -s <abusolute path to the noTTL folder> <abusolute path to src/java/org/apache/cassandra/ folder >`

+Note: you must use abusolute path in this command, otherwise some errors would be involed.

-2. `TTLRemover` bash script into tool/bin folder.
+3. `TTLRemover` bash script into tool/bin folder.

 #### Compile